 Admission to the Bachelor of Education program at the Faculty of Education at Western

 You may take one of two routes of entry to the Bachelor of Education program at the Faculty of Education at Western University.

 1. Traditional Application

 - Apply to the Faculty of Education during the fall term of the fourth year of the Honours Bachelor of Music in Music Education degree.

-- For admission to the Faculty of Education, students must complete the Honors Bachelor of Music in Music Education degree requirements AND must meet all other requirements for the specific program to which they are applying.
+- For admission to the Faculty of Education, students must complete the Honours Bachelor of Music in Music Education degree requirements AND must meet all other requirements for the specific program to which they are applying.

 - Requirements for the Primary/Junior, Primary/Junior French as a Second Language, Junior/Intermediate, and Intermediate/Senior programs can be found on the Faculty of Education website.